The Amazing World of Psychiatry blog is a celebration of psychiatry and the benefits it brings to people and society.

 The blog is geared to those with an interest in psychiatry, be that psychiatrists, allied health professionals or people who are simply interested to find out more about psychiatry.
 I will be experimenting with accessibility so there may be some subtle changes in presentation.
 Sometimes I might get a little bit carried away with anthropology!
 If you have any thoughts about how the blog might be improved, please do leave comments.

 I have received a one-off paid speaker fee for a talk on an antidepressant in 2006 but none subsequently.
 I have previously attended pharmaceutical-sponsored talks with meals.
-This should not however bias my writing on this blog.
+While I do occasionally attend pharmaceutical sponsored talks I no longer accept meals.

 I have been training in EMDR and may be biased in selecting papers in this area (including those on dissociation).